keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 a graph of the number of error jobs and the total number of jobs.

 ## Organization Usage
 The dashboard is filtered for the last six months, which can be adjusted.
 It shows data for the whole Keboola organization.
-If there are several projects for an account, it will show data for all of them.
-If there is only one, it will show the data for that project.
+If you have an organization, you can view its usage, which typically includes multiple projects.

 ### KPIs
 {: .image-popup}